Caregiver stress is real. No lie, right? But if you don’t overcome the intense caregiver stress, it’s also dangerous!

 - When it is time for a facility or possibly hospice care.
 Nobody wants to talk about these things.
 But it is easier to have the discussion if a framework is set up from the beginning.
 It is especially helpful to ease guilt during the most difficult periods.

-Caregiver stress is a real thing and can be dangerous but there are things that can be done to overcome it.
-Implementing precautions like sharing duties, getting the primary caregiver out of the house, and getting outside help can provide a tremendous amount of support.
+Implementing precautions like sharing duties, getting the primary caregiver out of the house, and getting outside help can provide tremendous support.

 Additionally, setting up a plan to know when even more help is needed or when to move your loved one to a facility or hospice care is also extremely valuable.